top of page

 Family/Friends:

-• Take 1-1 time with each child and husband to more deeply connect
+• Take 1-1 time with each of your children to more deeply connect

 • Plan your next big vacation, not even knowing when that might be